 Rokossovsky’s offensive began on 13/14 January amid heavy snow which cut the visibility to only 200 yards (185 m), the forward battalions attacking with such success that the artillery fire programme was cancelled.
 In the first few hours the level of German resistance was insignificant, but gradually there began to emerge counterattacks in company and battalion strength, and the Germans started to fight with a determination which the Soviets found reminiscent of the earlier days of the war.
 Nevertheless, the Soviet forces made steady progress, though only at the cost of very high casualties as the defence had the advantage of substantial fortifications in the Insterburg Gap to the east of Königsberg, and around Heilsberg.
 On 15 January Reinhardt committed his army group reserves, Generalleutnant Dr Karl Mauss’s 7th Panzerdivision, under the temporary command of Oberst Max Lemke, and Generalmajor Karl Lorenz’s Panzergrenadierdivision 'Grossdeutschland', and these inflicted losses and delays on the 2nd Belorussian Front.

-During the first days of the Soviet offensive the 3rd Panzerarmee was largely destroyed or withdrew into Königsberg, while General Friedrich Hossbach’s 4th Army began to find itself outflanked.
+During the first days of the Soviet offensive the 3rd Panzerarmee was largely destroyed or withdrew into Königsberg, while Hossbach’s 4th Army began to find itself outflanked.

-Rokossovsky had committed his forces across the Narew river on 14 January in an advance to the north-west, but on 20 January was ordered to swing his advance’s axis to the north in the direction of Elbing, a sudden change of direction which caught both Reinhardt and Hossbach by surprise.
+Rokossovsky had committed his forces across the Narew river on 14 January in an advance to the north-west, but on 20 January was ordered to swing the axis of his advance to the north in the direction of Elbing, a sudden change of direction which caught both Reinhardt and Hossbach by surprise.

 It was at this time, however, that Hitler removed General Dietrich von Saucken’s Panzerkorps 'Grossdeutschland' from Reinhardt’s command and despatched it by rail to strengthen Generaloberst Josef Harpe’s (from 17 January Generalfeldmarschall Ferdinand Schörner’s Heeresgruppe 'A' at Łódź in an effort to stem the offensive of Marshal Sovetskogo Soyuza Georgi K. Zhukov’s 1st Belorussian Front farther to the south, and after Rokossovsky had committed another two tank corps against Reinhardt, this added strength was instrumental in getting the Soviet offensive under way once more.